Scottish Government Resilience Room: Operations and purpose

-The main location for the operations centre in located within the Scottish Government HQ in St. Andrew's House in Edinburgh, with contingency arrangements in place to use other Scottish Government locations at Saughton House, Edinburgh and Atlantic Quay 5, Glasgow.
+The main location for the operations centre in located within the Scottish Government headquarters in St. Andrew's House in Edinburgh, with contingency arrangements in place to use other Scottish Government locations at Saughton House, Edinburgh and Atlantic Quay 5, Glasgow.

 The operations of the Scottish Government Resilience Room is in part organised and run by Ready Scotland, an agency of the Scottish Government (Safer Scotland division).

 A meeting in SEER was held on the 1 July 2007 due to the terrorist attack on Glasgow Airport.
-Since then, meetings have been held in the resilience room in response to significant events such as the 2009 swine flu pandemic and the Covid-19 pandemic in Scotland.
+Since then, meetings have been held in the resilience room in response to significant events such as the 2009 swine flu pandemic and the COVID-19 pandemic in Scotland.